 Finding ID 6 Type of finding Corrective action Date 13/05/2024

-Section No. Section No.
+Section No.

-5.5.5.

-Description ı of finding 1

 Section 3.4 does not provide information related to the "Sensitivity analysis", as is required by the BCR additionality and CDM Tool or version 7.0. for the demonstration and assessment of additionality when the investment analysis concludes that the project is not financially attractive without the financial benefits derived from Verified Carbon Credits sale, and the "Common practice analysis", if apply.

-Project hol der respon se (28/06/2024)

-on the energy tariff.
-T bility analysis is no lon he error was corrected, ger required.
+The Zeus additionality sheet has an error on the energy tariff.
+The error was corrected, and the IRR now is positive, then the sensibility analysis is no longer required.

-Documento ition provi ded by the projec t holder

-Zeus additio nality.xlsx
+Zeus additionality.xlsx

-Precios PPA .pdf
+Precios PPA.pdf

-CAB assess ment (30/o 7/2024)

-activity has a less favor , example, a lower IRR t nalysis): "if the project han the reference, then
+According to the BCR Additionality, Option III (benchmark analysis): "if the project activity has a less favorable indicator, for example, a lower IRR than the reference, then the Project cannot be considered financially attractive.

 If the investment analysis concludes that the Project is not financially attractive, without the financial benefits derived from Verified Carbon Credits' sale, proceed to sub-step 3d (Sensitivity Analysis)".

-5 1 / ve, but below the 7.06% end of section 3.4 of the
+The IRR of the project without carbon revenues, is indeed positive, but below the 7.06% benchmark for it to be economically viable, as mentioned at the end of section 3.4 of the PDD.

-5

-Therefore, as the project is additional, the analysis of the 3d sub-step (Sensitivity Analysis) of the CDM Toolo1, version 7 must be carried out.
+Therefore, as the project is additional, the analysis of the 3d sub-step (Sensitivity Analysis) of the CDM Tooloi, version 7 must be carried out.